 Before tax period 1995/1996 the FTA does not report on non-taxed, hence before then it is only possible to assess inequality with taxed subjects.
 To get a feeling how well this group represents the population of Switzerland it is informative to consult estimations on taxed subjects as it is provided by Dell et al. (2007), who used census reports.
 According to their estimations the share of tax subjects represented in FTA Tax statistic drops from 94% in 1993/1994 to 13.7% back in 1933.
 It is questionable if analysis based on only a small fraction of the population is appropriate.

-Figure 3: Gini over time a) with/without equivalizing scale, b) different income definitions c)
+Figure 3: Inequality trends (a) using different inequality measures, b) using different income definitions, c) with/without equivalizing scale and d) including/excluding non-taxed

 Figure 4: Relative distribution over time, population and data source